-Bird Diseases in Australia – What you need to know
+Bird Diseases Humans Can Catch – What you need to know

-Read our guide to learn how the infections spread, which birds carry them, what symptoms they cause, and how to protect against pest birds.
+Read our guide to learn how the diseases and infections spread, which birds carry them, what symptoms they cause, and how to protect against pest birds.

 Types of Bird Diseases in Australia